jomefavourite/CGPA-Result-Forecaster/README.md

-# CGPA Result Calculator
+# CGPA Result Forecaster

-## How to use CGPA Calculator
+## How to use CGPA Result Forecaster

 - Add the number of columns you want (i.e. the number of courses you want to calculate for) by clicking on